medford-group/bdqm-vip/syllabus.md

 Personal Accomplishments
 ------------------------

-Personal accomplishments will be measured by self-defined goals and a combination of instructor and peer evaluation.
+Personal accomplishments will be measured by self-defined goals and will be assessed by each student's respective TA lead.
 Within the **first three weeks** of the semester students will define midterm and semester goals for their specific tasks within their sub-team.
 Each goal should have a deliverable